deoflores/Portfolio_Projects/Exploratory Data Analysis with SQL/README.md

 ![alt text](https://github.com/deoflores/Portfolio_Projects/blob/main/Exploratory%20Data%20Analysis%20with%20SQL/screenshots/4.jpg?raw=true)

 Looks like business is doing well.
-Both stores in Australia and Canada have similar performance and rent count and revenue.
+Both stores in Australia and Canada have similar performance in terms of rent count and revenue.

     5. Where are the customers mostly located in?